The Uplifting Power of $500: Living With Decent Pay in the Philippines

 On the flip side, when you outsource to the Philippines, you don’t just get quality talent and huge cost savings.
 They may be the primary reasons why you have partnered with an outsourcing provider in Manila.
 But beyond that, you also give your employees the means to uplift their lives.

 Emapta is an Australian-owned and managed knowledge-based staffing platform operating across the Philippines, Singapore, Sri Lanka, Malaysia, and Vietnam.
-For over a decade, we have helped companies resolve their pain points and adapt to ever-changing market needs by providing access to a wide range of talent in different industries.
+We provide customisable BPO and KPO solutions to suit the specific requirements of our clients.
+With over a decade of experience in the industry, we also have access to a wide range of licensed legal professionals that can help any law firm thrive and stay competitive.